rapid7/insightconnect-plugins/plugins/splunk/help.md

 To get Splunk alerts or send saved searches to InsightConnect, please use the [InsightConnect Splunk App](https://splunkbase.splunk.com/app/4673/).

 # Key Features

 * Run a search query to get the results from your Splunk instance
 * Display search results from a specified job
 * Run, create, delete, and list saved searches to store and rerun queries over time
 * List and modify saved search properties to view and update your reusable queries
 * Get saved search job history to retrieve the history of a specified saved search
 * Insert events into an index to update your Splunk instance

 # Requirements

 * Administrative credentials
 * Splunk host IP address or hostname
 * Splunk API port

+# Supported Product Versions

+* Splunk SDK 1.7.4

 # Documentation